-The examples given below are mainly based on real data collected and analysed by public authorities.
+The examples given below are based mainly on real data collected and analysed by public authorities.
+We have drawn most of the examples from practice in UK national or English authorities, where ethnic monitoring systems are better developed.
+The examples show how you can use ethnic monitoring data to reveal trends in recruitment or personnel functions that may not be immediately clear from initial assessments.
 Note that there is some difference in the ethnic categories used in the various examples, and that these reflect the usage before the 2001 census.
 Figures have also been rounded.

-Example 1: Workforce monitoring in a local authority
+Example 1: Workforce monitoring in the Scottish NHS

-Tables 1.1 - 1.4 (see pp 36 - 37) are taken from an inner-city council's recent report on workforce data and equalities.
-They are fairly typical of analyses carried out by councils that have been monitoring for some time.
+Tables 1.1 - 1.3 (see pp 36 - 37) are taken from the ISD online statistical site for NHS Workforce data.
+They are fairly typical of the type of data available to public authorities in Scotland.
 They show the kind of analysis that you can carry out on workforce data, and which you can then use to plan and take action.

-The analyses make it clear that ethnic minority representation:
+The analyses make it clear that ethnic minority representation in the NHS as doctors and dentists:

-- is higher, overall, than in the local community, based on 1991 census data; - varies between directorates; and - varies considerably between grades ethnic minority staff are under-represented in the higher grades compared with their presence in the workforce and in the population (the report refers to a separate progress report on a scheme to tackle this).
+- is higher, overall, than in the local community, based on 1991 census data; - varies significantly between ethnic groups; - varies considerably between grades, with ethnic minority staff being less successful than others in achieving senior status, compared with their overall representation in the service; and - varies significantly between health board areas.

-Other tables show changes in the make-up of the workforce over the past five years, and give further breakdowns both by ethnic group and sex.
+Other tables show changes in the make-up of the workforce over the past eight years.
+Other analyses could include cross referencing of data relating to sex and ethnicity.

-The council is currently analysing its workforce using the 2001 census categories, and will use these categories in future reports.
+NHS Scotland is currently analysing its workforce using the 2001 census categories, and will use these categories in future reports.